0xAX/linux-insides/Booting/linux-bootstrap-6.md

 }
 ```

-and if the options was given we exit from the `choose_random_location` function ad kernel load address will not be randomized.
-Related command line options can be found in the [kernel documentation](https://github.com/torvalds/linux/blob/v4.16/Documentation/admin-guide/kernel-parameters.rst):
+We exit `choose_random_location` if the option is specified, leaving the kernel load address unrandomized.
+Information related to this can be found in the [kernel's documentation](https://github.com/torvalds/linux/blob/v4.16/Documentation/admin-guide/kernel-parameters.rst):

 ```
 kaslr/nokaslr [X86]